centenohugo/10942-the-Game/README.md

 # 10942-the-Game
-## an Arcade Retro shooting game made on Python
+## an Arcade Retro shooting Python game inspired by Star Wars.
 Authors: Hugo Centeno & Pablo Ruíz

 Last commit 21st November 2022

 - ### About 10942
-  10942 is a version of the arcade game 1942 by Capcom.
+  10942 is a version of the arcade game 1942 by Capcom inspired by Star Wars.

   This project was made with the intention of learning OOP and Python programming.

+- ### How to play?
+  Avoid hordes of enemy spaceships, grab power-ups to improve your starship and defeat the Empire!

 - ### Instructions
+  -*WASD* to move

+  -*space* to shoot

+  -*Z* to loop

+- ### Enemies list